 • Jan Oberg has received a number of awards for peace research and practice, and has been nominated over several years for the Nobel Peace Prize.

 • Oberg’s parents were collectors of now classical contemporary American and European art in the 1960s and 1970s, his father was also a gallerist.
 So he grew up with art and acquired his first camera at the age of 7 and assisted his father in the gallery and preserved the collection after his parents’ death.

 • In 2003 – after his pictures from Iraq attracted at least as much attention as his writings from there – he decided to work with photography as a parallel activity.

 • In 2009 he opened Oberg PhotoGraphics in Lund with his own studio and has held exhibitions there continuously.
-His main categories is art photography, abstract photography, documentary work from conflict zones (of hope, not of violence), collage, and more.
+His main categories are art photography, abstract photography, documentary work from conflict zones (of hope, not of violence), collage, and more.

 • In this field he is self-taught and constantly experimenting with techniques, mixed and print media.